rileystevend/daimlerHackathon/model/README.md

 run `npm install -g live-server`

-run `live-server` in terminal from the model directory.
+run `live-server` in terminal from the model directory.git a

 ## Target Image